uadmin/uadmin/docs/tutorial/part11.rst

 uAdmin Tutorial Part 11 - Accessing an HTML file
 ================================================
-In this part, we will talk about establishing a connection to the template, setting the URL path name, and executing an HTML file.
+In this part, we will talk about establishing a connection to the HTTP Handler, setting the URL path name, and executing an HTML file.

-Go to template.go inside the templates/custom path with the following codes below:
+Go to handler.go inside the handlers folder with the following codes below:

 .. code-block:: go

-    package templates
+    package handlers

     import (
         "net/http"
         "strings"
     )

-    // TemplateHandler !
+    // HTTPHandler !
-    func TemplateHandler(w http.ResponseWriter, r *http.Request) {
+    func HTTPHandler(w http.ResponseWriter, r *http.Request) {
-        // r.URL.Path creates a new path called /template r.URL.Path = strings.TrimPrefix(r.URL.Path, "/template")
+        // r.URL.Path creates a new path called /http_handler
+        r.URL.Path = strings.TrimPrefix(r.URL.Path, "/http_handler")
     }

-Establish a connection in the main.go to the template by using http.HandleFunc.
+Establish a connection in the main.go to the http_handler by using http.HandleFunc.
 It should be placed after the uadmin.Register and before the StartServer.

 .. code-block:: go